Kaafdagi/VIRTUAL-HOME-SOC/README.md

 You've successfully installed and set up **Splunk Enterprise** on **Pardus (Linux)**.
 You can now start configuring Splunk to collect, index, and visualize your logs.

-For more detailed configuration and usage tutorials, you can refer to the [official Splunk documentation](https://docs.splunk.com/Documentation/Splunk).

 ---